From Missouri Digital News: https://mdn.org

 In addition to news of Missouri's statehouse, MDN maintains a vast array of database archives available nowhere else on line including legislative roll calls and the longest continuing Interent database of bills.

-MDN was the only only fully converged newsroom of the Missouri School of Journalism where newspaper, broadcast and new media students worked together covering state government and political issues from MDN's statehouse office.
+MDN began as the first fully converged newsroom of the Missouri School of Journalism where newspaper, radio, TV and new media students worked together covering state government and political issues from MDN's statehouse office for a statewide audience.

-Selected journalism students from the Missouri School of Journalism were assigned to program's statehouse bureau for their Columbia reporting courses.
-In addition to MDN, stories prepared by the students are distributed to KMOX Radio in St. Louis, Missouri newspapers, more than half of the state's public radio stations, KOMU-TV in Columbia and KMOX Radio in St. Louis.
+In addition to MDN, audio stories prepared by the students were distributed to KMOX Radio in St. Louis, Missouri newspapers, more than half of the state's public radio stations, KOMU-TV in Columbia and KMOX Radio in St. Louis.

 With more than two dozen reporters in some semesters, the program was one of the largest statehouse bureaus in the U.S -- if not the largest.
 It had been providing coverage of Missouri government and politics since 1972.